 a partnership where each person gives all of his property to the partnership.

 the term given to an injury that has occurred even after all due care and diligence was practiced.

-a the term that means it is not yet due.
+a term that means a person is not yet married.

 Featuring Black’s Law Dictionary

 Nothing implied or stated on this page should be construed to be legal, tax, or professional advice.
 The Law Dictionary is not a law firm and this page should not be interpreted as creating an attorney-client or legal adviser relationship.
 For questions regarding your specific situation, please consult a qualified attorney.

 - Best Way to Find Someone in Jail for Free